Meet our youngest master engraver Giulia and dive into his work

 Giulia is 28 years old and was born on the mainland, but the whole family from her father’s side comes from the island of Burano, a family of master glassmakers known as the "Boccolo".

-She likes to read biography with a main female character.
-She share a beautiful husky named Argo with her boyfriend.
-She is an artist since ages: Giulia has a beautiful tattoo representing a Mandala that she drawn by herself.
+She likes to read biographies with female main characters.
+She shares a beautiful husky named Argo with her boyfriend.
+She has been an artist for a very long time: Giulia has a beautiful tattoo representing a Mandala that she drew by herself.

-Fun fact: She has a platonic love for an Italian tv communicator: the one and only Alberto Angela, a famous documentarist.
+Fun fact: She has a platonic love for an Italian tv presentor: the one and only Alberto Angela, a famous documentarist.

-She was welcomed into Arte Veneziana in September 2015 and under Lucio's supervision was able to improving her engraving techniques.
+She was welcomed into Arte Veneziana in September 2015 and under Lucio's supervision was able to improve her engraving techniques.

 The etching technique